Privacy and Security

-Google is a completely unsafe partner for civil disobedience, activism in general.
-We can't have a 'regenerative culture' and partner with that corporation.
+Google is a completely unsafe partner for civil disobedience and activism in general.
+We can't have a regenerative culture and partner with them.
 Green and Black Cross are veterans in this space, and we ought to heed their concerns.
-I share their concerns having assisted at-risk individuals and groups for years with their infrastructure, to keep them off-police-record and safe in their work.

 Any list of contacts in a Google Doc threatens those in less privileged operational environments, where police request information from Google, which they openly provide, to incarcerate that/those individual(s).
-It would be great to see us take this to heart and understand that it is uncaring and mutually harmful to continue to use Google products, not to mention WhatsApp (a meta-data harvest), as Green and Black Cross make so clear.
+It would be great to see us take this to heart and understand that it is uncaring and mutually harmful to continue to use Google products, not to mention WhatsApp.

 While a UK XR Rebel (for instance) may find it unusual/paranoid/specious to have such concern, it is a projection of privilege to assume the same jurisdictional/legal environment exists for all, where brave rebels working in difficult conditions are first surveilled (by statecraft, federal police) and then they are jailed, beaten and/or shot.
 Many of our rebels work in such environments.
 In the spirit of regeneration and mutual support, it is time for our ethics to be reflected in our communication infrastructure.